SArliss/nasa-images/readme.md

 # NASA IMAGES

 ## General info
-This webpage uses an API to access the NASA database and allows user to perform a search for images.
-It also features a different astronomy and space science related image each day, along with a brief explanation written by a professional astronomer.
+This webpage uses a third party API to access the NASA database and allows the user to perform a search for images.
+It also features a different astronomy science related image or video each day, along with a brief explanation written by a professional astronomer.

+Technologies:

+JavaScript
+HTML/CSS

 ## API
 JSON is returned by all API responses, including errors.